Fluffcakes/game/README.md

 If given more time on this project, I would add store upgrades, dice value upgrades, multiplier die, and multiplier for dice matches such as one pair, two pair, etc.

-also, I'm pushing, but I'm don't think github is updating
+also, I'm pushing, but I'm don't think github is updating (the error is rejected - non fast forwarding)